Interactive Brokers Review 2024: Pros & Cons

 You can fund your account for free with a bank transfer.
 First, you must declare your bank account in IB, and then you can make a deposit.
 Withdrawals work the same way.
 You can only send money to accounts in your name.
 I never had any issues with either deposits or withdrawals.

 It is also worth noting that you can automate your investments with IB.
-With that, you can set up standing orders starting weekly or monthly.
-That way, if you use a recurring order for the transfer, you can entirely automate your investments.
+You can set up standing orders starting weekly or monthly.
+If you use a recurring order for the transfer, you can entirely automate your investments.
 This feature is something some people are looking for.

-If you want more information, I have a guide on how to fund your IB account and trade an ETF.
+If you want further instructions, I have a guide on how to fund your IB account and trade an ETF.

 Other features